saramedernach/C/welcome/README.md

 # Welcome

-_Due Monday, June 29th, before midnight Pacific Time._
+_Due Monday, July 6th, before midnight Pacific Time._

 Welcome to CS 24!
 This assignment will make sure you have  Git set up correctly and are ready to submit your programming projects to Gradescope.